Mantidactylus tricinctus

-Mantidactylus tricinctus is a species of frog in the family Mantellidae.
+Mantidactylus tricinctus, the three-banded mantidactylus, is a species of frog in the family Mantellidae.

 Distribution and habitat

 This species is endemic to Madagascar.
 It is found between 450 and 850 m elevation at three sites in the east and southeast of the island, An'Ala, Befotaka and Vondrozo.
 Its natural habitats are subtropical or tropical moist lowland forests, rivers, and swamps.
 It is threatened by habitat loss.

 Description

 Mantidactylus tricinctus measures 17 to 19 mm long.
 Its back is brown with darker blotches.
 The species is characterized by a yellow patch on the groin and a white one at the tip of the snout.